 In a real-time production environment, as well as during post-production, a 3D Audio scene needs to be created and monitored.
-At the same time metadata needs to be generated to describe the audio scene and to enable the features provided by MPEG-H. For the purpose of generating or monitoring MPEG-H Audio content, a device class called Audio Monitoring and Authoring Unit (AMAU) has been developed.
+At the same time metadata needs to be generated to describe the audio scene and to enable the features provided by MPEG-H. For the purpose of authoring and monitoring MPEG-H Audio content, as well as exporting the generated metadata, a device class called Audio Monitoring and Authoring Unit (AMAU) has been developed.